Pratt2321/Pratt2321/README.md

 I am an undergraduate student <a href="https://msu.edu/" target="_blank">@MSU</a>.
 I enjoy problem-solving, listening to music, and working out.

-- 🔭 I’m currently working on growing my personal brand on Medium.
+- 🔭 I’m currently working on a YOLOv8-powered acne-detection project.
 - 🌱 I’m currently learning the fundamentals of Retrieval Augmented Generation (RAG).
 - 👯 I’m looking to gain experience through data science internships.
 - 💬 Ask me about anime, credit cards, and hip-hop.